zxfsheep/advanced-machine-learning/README.md

 ## Projects

+* [Solving BipedalWalker-v2 from the OpenAI gym using TensorFlow.](https://github.com/zxfsheep/advanced-machine-learning/blob/master/BipedalWalker-v2/BipedalWalker.ipynb) The task was solved (100 consecutive 300+ points) using a Actor-Critic stype model, with some personal improvisation.
+In particular, a rollout estimator with a random horizon is used.

-* [Classifying Lego bricks using TensorFlow.](https://github.com/zxfsheep/advanced-machine-learning/blob/master/lego_bricks.ipynb) Many adjustments were made according to the lessons learned and mistakes found in the previous experiment.
+* [Classifying Lego bricks using TensorFlow.](https://github.com/zxfsheep/advanced-machine-learning/blob/master/lego_bricks.ipynb) Many adjustments were made according to the lessons learned and mistakes found in the experiment below.

 * [Classifying blood cell types using TensorFlow.](https://github.com/zxfsheep/advanced-machine-learning/blob/master/blood_cell.ipynb)